seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-15-backyard-pale-2012-harvest-brew-day.md

       * August 19, 2013
           * </ul> </ul>
           * **Wrong yeast?**
-            I didn&#8217;t know which yeast we used for the 2011 Harvest, so I guessed that we used the generic American Ale yeast (Wyeast 1056).
-The flavor is very yeasty, but I&#8217;m surprised if this flavor came from the American Ale yeast.
+            I didn't know which yeast we used for the 2011 Harvest, so I guessed that we used the generic American Ale yeast (Wyeast 1056).
+The flavor is very yeasty, but I'm surprised if this flavor came from the American Ale yeast.
 It would make more sense if I had used a Belgian yeast.
           * **Wrong malt?
 ** The old brewing notes said &#8220;light DME&#8221; but my options were Amber or Pilsen Light.
 I went with Pilsen Light instead of the darker Amber, so maybe that is the culprit?